cat /var/log/firstboot/vlcm_firstboot.py_9117_stderr.log Traceback (most recent call last): File "/usr/lib/vmware-vlcm/firstboot/vlcm_firstboot.py", line 167, in <module> main() File "/usr/lib/vmware-vlcm/firstboot/vlcm_firstboot.py", line 129, in main fb = VlcmFirstboot(VLCM_COMP, VLCM_SOLUSERNAME)

 In my setup, I am using VMware Fusion and once the import of the VCSA OVF has completed, you will only need to fill out the networking and the password section for both SSO and the OS as shown in the screenshot below.
 If are going to use DHCP, then you only need to fill out two properties along with the passwords and then click continue.

-The VCSA will now begin its bootstrap process for Stage 1 and this can take a few minutes depending on your available resources which will also include a VM reboot.
+The VCSA will now begin its bootstrap process for Stage 1 and this can take up to several minutes depending on your available resources including transient failed messages including VM reboot.
 Be patient and wait until the VCSA displays the DCUI gray/blue screen with IP Address that you had specified earlier.

 Once you have the IP Address of the VCSA, open a browser to the following URL: https://[VCSA-IP]:5480 which is the VCSA VAMI interface for configuring Stage 2.